codeigniter-kr/ci4userguidekr/source/installation/upgrade_4xx.rst

 **Namespaces**

-- CI4 is built for PHP7.1+, and everything in the framework is namespaced, except for the helpers.
+- CI4 is built for PHP7.2+, and everything in the framework is namespaced, except for the helpers.

 **Application Structure**

-- The framework still has ``application`` and ``system`` folders, with the same interpretation as before
+- The framework still has ``app`` and ``system`` folders, with the same interpretation as before
 - The framework now provides for a ``public`` folder, intended as the document root for your app